The Golf Course @ Adare Manor golf club Limerick

 The Golf Course @ Adare Manor Golf Course

-The Golf Course @ Adare Manor is closed from December 4th 2023 to March 30th 2024
+The Golf Course @ Adare Manor was closed from December 4th 2023 to March 30th 2024

 Irish golf is set for an extended spell in the golfing spotlight following Shane Lowry’s Open Championship victory, with the announcement of Adare Manor as host venue for the 2027 Ryder Cup.
 Since reopening in April 2018 on completion of a two-year reconstruction commissioned by its owners, the McManus family, The Golf Course at Adare Manor has been propelled to global recognition by a host of well-wishers on the new-look golf course.